Crypto Travel Rule in

 The Crypto Travel Rule is not mandated in the Netherlands; however, similar crypto-related AML regulations exist.
 From May 2020, VASPs operating within the Netherlands must register with the DNB and comply with similar sanctions screening requirements.

 The Netherlands has not published their own minimum threshold to send PII to comply with the Sanctions Act of 1977–its comparable Crypto Travel Rule legislation.
-However, the Netherlands will likely defer to EU standards, which have a threshold of EUR 1000.
+However, the Netherlands will likely defer to EU standards, which has recently removed the de-minimus threshold.

 The De Nederlandsche Bank denotes the personally identifiable information required as follows: